algosup/2022-2023-project-1-smart-signage-Project-7-group/Documents/Technical Requirements.md

 The device may be installed on existing products, that are not necessarily from SignAll.

-The device must also be able to control up to ??? products at a time. <!--TODO-->
+The device must also be able to control multiple products at a time. <!--TODO-->
-Some of these products work simultaneously (a sign might have to be split into smaller parts) and the device must consider that.
+Some of these products work simultaneously (a sign might have to be split into smaller parts) and the device must consider that (turn all parts in a group off if one breaks).

 The device will read different physical values including:
 - Power usage